zaidalyafeai/curator/examples/bespoke-stratos-data-generation/README.md

-# Using [Bespoke Curator](https://github.com/bespokelabsai/curator) to generate datasets for the Stratos-R1 model.
+# Using [Bespoke Curator](https://github.com/bespokelabsai/curator) to generate datasets for the Bespoke-Stratos models.

 ## Setup